 HIIT workouts are quick.
-Some, like the Tabata regimen, only last for 4-5 minutes at a a time.
+Some, like the Tabata regimen, only last for 4-5 minutes at a time.
 Even the longer sessions tend to last no longer than half an hour, which makes HIIT the perfect workout for busy people.

 For the same reason, HIIT workouts work well with other types of workouts.
-In some cases, people who did HIIT workout gained muscle mass, mainly on their legs.
+In some cases, people who did HIIT workouts gained muscle mass, mainly on their legs.
 Combining resistance training with HIIT sessions can build muscle mass and burn fat quicker than just doing either.

 4. HIIT can improve cardiovascular heart health and oxygen consumption

-In case the above benefits were not enough to convince you, here is another no-brainier: HIIT can significantly improve your muscles' oxygen consumption in a matter of weeks.
+In case the above benefits were not enough to convince you, here is another no-brainer: HIIT can significantly improve your muscles' oxygen consumption in a matter of weeks.
 Most usually, you would have to do long sessions of cycling or running at moderate intensity to improve VO2 max levels over time, but with HIIT, you only have to do 20 sessions, four-five times a week to significantly increase muscle oxygen consumption in five to six weeks.

 Also, especially obese and overweight people, doing HIIT workouts regularly can reduce blood pressure and heart rate, too.
 It has also been shown that a HIIT workout routine can reduce blood sugar levels as well.